AviroopGhosh/TAS-Forge/showcases/showcase_1/WCD_scheduling_framework.md

 # ⚽ Goal
-This showcase provides a practical walkthrough of TAS-Forge’s capabilities.
+This showcase provides a complete walkthrough of TAS-Forge’s workflow through a hands-on example.
+It demonstrates the end-to-end process of generating Time-Aware Shaper (TAS) schedules using the Worst-Case Delay (WCD) scheduling framework.

 It demonstrates the complete process of generating TAS schedules using the **Worst-Case Delay (WCD)** scheduling framework on a network topology consisting of **5 switches**, **5 sources**, and **4 sinks**.

 The showcase highlights each major phase:
-- Topology creation and stream generation
+- Automatic generation of the network topology and time-sensitive streams
-- Solve the TAS schedule using IBM CPLEX
+- Formulation of TAS scheduling constraints considering time synchronization
-- Creation of GCLs based on CPLEX outputs
+- Solving the scheduling problem using CPLEX
-- Simulation preparation
+- Generation of Gate Control Lists (GCLs)
-- Analysis of simulation results
+- Preparation of simulation files for OMNeT++

-The overall objective is to demonstrate how TAS-Forge automates the scheduling process **efficiently** and **systematically**.
+This example highlights how TAS-Forge simplifies TAS schedule creation, allowing users to generate, validate, and analyze time-sensitive network schedules efficiently.